cornel-sys/mikea-website/README.md

-# MIKEA Website build on Next.js with Talwind CSS Styling
+# MIKEA Website build on Next.js and Tailwdind CSS